Addonniss/addonniss/service.translatarr/README.md

+# 🎬 Translatarr
-# 🎬 Translatarr: AI-Powered Subtitle Translator for Kodi
+## AI-Powered Subtitle Translator for Kodi

 Translate Any Subtitle → Into Your Language
-Powered by Gemini or OpenAI
+Powered by Google Gemini or OpenAI

+---

+## 🧠 What Is Translatarr?

-Translatarr is an intelligent Kodi background service that automatically translates subtitles using modern AI models like Google Gemini and OpenAI GPT-4o.
+Translatarr is a background Kodi service that automatically translates subtitles using modern AI models.

-Unlike traditional word-by-word translators, Translatarr understands:
+Unlike traditional word-by-word translators, it understands:

 - Context
 - Slang